N4jdy/example_reverse_complement/README.md

 | GCTAGCTAGCTA    | CGATCGATCGAT | TAGCTAGCTAGC       |

 ## Task
 1. Create an activity diagram that describes the steps to reverse complement a DNA sequence.
+You are at this point only allowed to make use of binary decisions and actions.
 2. Clone this repository and set up a virtual environment.
 3. Implement a python module `reverse_complement.py` that provides a function `reverse_complement` that takes a DNA string as input and returns the reverse complement of the DNA string.
    - To aid in the implementation and subsequent testing a unit test module `test_reverse_complement.py` is provided in this repository